nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `WedLinker` and the **Actor** is the `user`, unless specified otherwise)

-> Use Cases beginning with 'UC' cover core AddressBook functionality.
+> Use Cases beginning with 'UC' cover core Wedlinker functionalities.
 >
-> Use Cases beginning with 'UCSH' cover non-core AddressBook functionality.
+> Use Cases beginning with 'UCSH' cover non-core Wedlinker functionalities.
+---

-**Use case: UC01 List all Contacts**
+### **Use case: UC01 - List all Contacts**

 **MSS**